Alejandbel/DLS_style_transfer_bot/README.md

 docker build -t <youruser>/style_bot:${version}
 ```

-This will create the dillinger image and pull in the necessary dependencies.
+This will create the bot image and pull in the necessary dependencies.
 Be sure to swap out `${version}` with the actual
 version of bot.